 Due to the potential impact of positive genetic test results, it is generally recommended that genetic testing only be provided in conjunction with genetic counseling.
-Genetic counseling should include a discussion of the potential risks for a particular genetic disorder and how identification of a genetic variant will impact treatment management.
-According to the National Society of Genetic Counselors (NSGC), genetic counseling is the process of assisting individuals to understand and adapt to the medical, psychological and familial ramifications of a genetic disease.
-This process typically includes the guidance of a specially trained professional who:
+Genetic counseling should include a discussion of the potential risks for a particular genetic disorder and how identification of a genetic variant mutation will impact treatment management.
+According to the National Society of Genetic Counselors (NSGC), genetic counseling is the process This Clinical UM Guideline is intended to provide assistance in interpreting Healthy Blue's standard Medicaid benefit plan.
+When evaluating insurance coverage for the provision of medical care, federal, state and/or contractual requirements must be referenced, since these may limit or differ from the standard benefit plan.
+In the event of a conflict, the federal, state and/or contractual requirements for the applicable benefit plan coverage will govern.
+Healthy Blue reserves the right to modify its Policies and Guidelines as necessary and in accordance with legal and contractual requirements.
+This Clinical UM Guideline is provided for informational purposes.
+It does not constitute medical advice.
+Healthy Blue may also use tools and criteria developed by third parties, to assist us